 Learning to compress air inside your body is a subject that is discussed by many of the world’s greatest high-note players and teachers.
 Among these elite it is common knowledge, but to the majority of players breathing is a hugely misunderstood topic.
-Many teachers in the world today encourage players to use vast amounts of air and dedicate much of their practise routine to attempting (fruitlessly) to increase the capacity of their lungs (seriously… good luck with that!).
+Many teachers in the world today encourage players to use vast amounts of air and dedicate much of their practise routine to attempting to increase the capacity of their lungs.
 The truth is that increasing the amount of air you can fit inside your body does not make any difference to how much power you can generate with the air.
-The number of people who recommend that you push outwards against your belt when you breathe in that have also had ruptured hernias is staggering and yet they continue to perpetuate this physically damaging ‘technique’ to any innocent person that wants to improve their playing.

 Thankfully with the advent of tools such as YouTube, the dissemination of good information is much greater than it was in the past.
 Previous members of the Maynard Ferguson Band such as Lynn Nicholson make videos explaining how they can perform very physically demanding music for long shows without doing themselves physical harm and this information is freely available to anyone with a fast enough internet connection.

-The basic mechanics of creating air compression is simple.
-Breathe in, not too deeply, and then pull your belly button up and inwards.
+The basic mechanics of correct breathing and pushing out the air is simple.
+Breathe in slowly and deeply, but do not over-fill your lungs.
+When you exhale, pull your belly button up and inwards.
 This makes the space that the air is in smaller, and thrusts it out of the body.
-Bobby Shew has published a good description of how muscles of the whole torso are used for forceful expulsion of air and it is well worth a read.
-There is no need to focus on any particular muscle set that you cannot wilfully control – please just make sure that you move it all in the right direction!
+There is no need to focus on any particular muscle set that you cannot wilfully control – please just make sure that you move it all in the right direction.